JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [x] body-parser (middleware to parse the request body)
 - [x] react-map-gl (to use mapbox maps via accesstoken in react)
 - [x] react-hook-form https://react-hook-form.com/
+- [ ] multer & multer storage cloudinary to handle multipart/form-data and upload images to cloudinary (backend).

 > #### Dev dependancies